gcallah/Rationalism/md/Sorcery.md

 Dan's example!

 No matter how much violence is occurring, so long as we *call* what is going on "peaceful protests", they actually will be, magically, made peaceful.

-(Must include something on Neocon magic.)
+In the meantime, a white person sitting quietly by himself, eating his lunch, is actually engaged in *violence*, since he is not helping the peaceful protesters loot stores and burn cars.